-Another COVID-19 Medical Mystery: Patients Come Off Ventilator, But Linger In A Coma
+Another COVID-19 Medical Mystery: Patients Come Off Ventilator But Linger In A Coma

 Frank Cutitta credits the Mass General doctors and nurses, saying they became his advocates.

-It "could have gone the other way," he says, if clinicians had decided, "look, this guy's just way too sick, and we've got other patients who need this equipment.
-Or we have an advocate who says, 'throw the kitchen sink at him,'" Frank says, "And we happened to have the latter."
+It "could have gone the other way," he says, if clinicians had decided "look, this guy's just way too sick, and we've got other patients who need this equipment.
+Or we have an advocate who says, 'throw the kitchen sink at him,'" Frank says.
+"And we happened to have the latter."

-Many hospitals use 72 hours, or 3 days, as the period for patients with a traumatic brain injury to regain consciousness before advising an end to life support.
-But as COVID-19 patients fill ICUs across the country, it's not clear how long hospital staff will wait beyond that point for those patients who do not wake up after a ventilator tube is removed.
+Many hospitals use 72 hours, or three days, as the period for patients with a traumatic brain injury to regain consciousness before advising an end to life support.
+As COVID-19 patients fill ICUs across the country, it's not clear how long hospital staff will wait beyond that point for those patients who do not wake up after a ventilator tube is removed.

-Joseph Giacino directs neuropsychology at Spaulding, and says he's worried hospitals are using that 72-hour model now with COVID-19 patients, who may need more time.
+Joseph Giacino directs neuropsychology at Spaulding and says he's worried hospitals are using that 72-hour model with COVID-19 patients who may need more time.
 Even before the coronavirus pandemic, some neurologists were questioning that model.
 In 2018 the American Academy of Neurology updated its guidelines for treating prolonged "disorders of consciousness," noting that some situations may require more time and assessment.

 Some patients, like Frank Cutitta, do not appear to have any brain damage.
 Whatever caused his extended period of unconsciousness cleared.